CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 **Please note, you will need to download the latest version of Neo4j Community Edition v3.
 Please select either the [Windows bundle]( https://neo4j.com/download-thanks/?edition=community&release=3.5.35&flavour=winzip) or the [Unix bundle]( https://neo4j.com/download-thanks/?edition=community&release=3.5.35&flavour=unix) depending on the operating system on which you are installing CIS CSAT Pro.
 Be sure that you do not use Neo4j v4 or v5 because they are not currently compatible.**

+**Please do not install Neo4j prior to installing CSAT Pro.
+The CSAT Pro installer will prompt you to point to the Neo4j bundle that you downloaded, and the CSAT Pro installer will then complete the installation of Neo4j using that bundle.**

 ## System Recommendations ##
 While there are no strict requirements associated with CIS CSAT Pro, we do have some recommendations based on what we have tested locally.
 We recommend that the server has adequate disk space (a minimum of 11GB), as we have configured the installer to install and set up the Neo4j database for the application on the same server as CIS CSAT Pro.